 Cattle is a source of wealth for the traditional Zimbabwean rural household and given the option, villagers from Binga and Buhera would stock as many cattle as possible.
 Men in Binga own more cattle than their female counterparts in Buhera.
 88% of men in Binga Ward 19 and 86% of men in Binga Ward 25 own at least three and above cattle.
 This is compared to 70% of men in Buhera Ward 20 and 80% of men in Buhera Ward 23 who own at least three cattle and above.
-The highest
+The highest that highest proportion of women without any cattle, of those women in Binga who own more cattle, they own more cattle than their counterparts in Buhera.
+Women and men in Binga Ward 25 survive on selling cattle and other livestock during periods of drought.

-Fig. 59 Cattle ownership in Binga and Buhera
+Fig. 6261 Cattle ownership in Binga and Buhera